thegunner686/easy-routing/README.md

 #### RouteTo

-'RouteTo(path, family)'
+`RouteTo(path, family)`

-Use RouteTo to trigger the same action as when pressing a '<Link>'.
+Use RouteTo to trigger the same action as when pressing a `<Link>`.
 This function allows you to construct your own program flow for routing instead of relying entirely on the built-in link components.

 #### Example